This ground-floor cottage is set within the tranquil village of Outgate just one mile outside Hawkshead.

 It's ideal for holidaymakers looking to get out and about to enjoy the beauty of this area by walking or cycling.

-The cottage is the perfect combination of outside character and inside luxury.
+The cottage is the perfect combination of outside character and inside luxury, with excellent views over Outgate hamlet and Latterbarrow Fell.

 It has a comfortable lounge/dining area perfect for relaxing in front of the TV after a long day exploring the surrounding countryside.